53 Most Popular Marketing Acronyms from A to Z

 HiPPO (highest paid person’s opinion): a decision-making option that is based on the opinion of the most senior person in the room rather than data.

 IBL (inbound link): also known as a backlink, it’s a link back to your site from another web page [related to OBL].

 JK (just kidding): a term often used in social media to show that someone was being playful and did not mean a bad thing.

-KPI (key performance indicator): a type of performance measurement that shows how successfully a company or individual is achieving the set goals.
+KPI (key performance indicator): a type of performance measurement and report that shows how successfully a company or individual is achieving the set goals.
 For instance, leads, sales growth, website traffic, etc.

 LTV (lifetime value): a value that a customer brings over the life of their account with your brand.

 LP (landing page): a page on your website that is created for a particular purpose, such as offering a free trial, app downloads, ebooks, newsletter subscription, etc.